 Autonomous excavation on Earth.

 The space economy runs on materials that still have to be dug out of the ground.
-We are designing the autonomous excavation and processing systems that supply critical minerals, metals, and feedstock at a lower cost, and prove the model before we take it off-world.
+We are designing the AI-operated excavation and processing systems that supply critical minerals, metals, and feedstock on Earth, and prove the autonomy model before we take it off-world.

 A pilot-scale operation to prove the supply chain can close.